icy/icy_picture_modify/README.md

 ## Known problems

+  * No international support for Piwigo 2.5.x (See CHANGELOG for details)
   * No webUI for ACL editting
   * If an image is replaced by a new version (using plugin `Photo update`) the new version is owned by administrator, not the current user.